 PG – Teague / SG – Robinson / SF – George / PF – Young / C – Turner

-The Knicks could be a bit tired after last night’s nail-biting game, and the tradition is against them in Indiana, so I am backing the hosts to continue their positive run.
+The Knicks could be a bit tired after last night’s nail-biting game, and history is against them in Indiana.
+The Pacers are also a stronger all-around basketball team, so I am backing the hosts to continue their win streak.

 Tip-off is at 7 pm ET – Bankers Life Fieldhouse – Indianapolis, IN.